scuzzydude/asimov/asimov.md

 "You can't eat mushrooms.
 That's where the magic people live.
 But you're close, because the magic people did bring me the food I ate."

 Stinky Fingers was literally[^114] a stone's throw from the strong Be-ek-em warrior holding the large stone over his head, ready to toss it.
-Close enough so Stinky Finger could whisper without being heard by the line of warriors on either side.
+Close enough so Stinky Fingers could whisper without being heard by the line of warriors on either side.

 "Hey brother, watch your step there, this heavy brush, you going to step \-\--"